ShipHawk Terms and Conditions

 a.
 Term of Agreement.
 The Term (“Term”) of the Agreement shall begin on the Effective Date and continue for the Term of License specified in the Order Form.

 b.
 Term of Purchased Subscriptions.
 The term of each subscription shall be as specified in the applicable Order Form.
 Except as otherwise specified in an Order Form, subscriptions will automatically renew for additional periods equal to the expiring subscription term or one year (whichever is shorter), unless either party gives the other notice of non-renewal at least 30 days before the end of the relevant subscription term.
-The per- unit pricing during any renewal term will increase by up to 7% above the applicable pricing in the prior term, unless ShipHawk provide Licensee notice of different pricing at least 60 days prior to the applicable renewal term.
+The per- unit pricing during any renewal term is subject to change.
 Except as expressly provided in the applicable Order Form, renewal of promotional or one-time priced subscriptions will be at ShipHawk’s applicable list price in effect at the time of the applicable renewal.
 Notwithstanding anything to the contrary, any renewal in which subscription volume for any Services has decreased from the prior term will result in re-pricing at renewal without regard to the prior term’s per-unit pricing.

 c.
 Termination.
 A party may terminate this Agreement for cause (i) upon 30 days written notice to the other party of a material breach if such breach remains uncured at the expiration of such period, or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.